 The financial crisis struck the US harder and more quickly than it did Europe.
 The complete freezing of credit markets required an immediate and overwhelming intervention – and the American fiscal and monetary authorities delivered it.
-Between the Federal Reserve, Treasury and the Federal Deposit Insurance Corporation, approximately $13,000bn of credit support was arranged for financial institutions in late 2008 and 2009.
+Between the Federal Reserve, Treasury and the FDIC, approximately $13,000bn of credit support was arranged for financial institutions in late 2008 and 2009.
 There was no alternative to this massive reaction, and it worked.
 US credit markets are now healthy, and the recapitalised banking system is stable.
 History will look favourably on the boldness of America’s response.